Azure-Samples/active-directory-verifiable-credentials/README.md

-verifier                  The website acting as the verifier of the verifiable credential. verifier/README.md        Instructions for running the verifier website and consuming a verifiable credential. verifier/app.js           The simple NodeJS server containing all code. verifier/certs/           Contains helpful files for running the code sample locally on your machine. verifier/public/          Contains HTML and javascript files used in the issuer website.
+verifier                  The website acting as the verifier of the verifiable credential. verifier/README.md        Instructions for running the verifier website and consuming a verifiable credential. verifier/app.js           The simple NodeJS server containing all code. verifier/public/          Contains HTML and javascript files used in the issuer website.
 ```